 As Cornellians, we seek to bond with each other in good times and tough times.
-Unfortunately, with the outbreak of COVID-19, especially in the Bay Area, in-person group gatherings have become too much of a risk to the community.
+Unfortunately, with the outbreak of COVID-19, especially in the Bay Area, in-person group gatherings have not yet re-started.

 Cornell NorCal Board of Directors

 We are Cornell alumni, students, and parents.
 As part of the Cornell Alumni Association of Northern California, also known as Cornell NorCal, our mission is to engage Cornell alumni and to celebrate the spirit of Cornell University in Northern California.

 Founded in 1979 as a 501(c)(3) not-for-profit organization, Cornell NorCal represents approximately 15,000 members of the Cornell community across the San Francisco Bay Area.
 Throughout our 40-year history, we have been fortunate to draw countless volunteer Cornellians to staff our board of directors and to plan and host our activities.

 What We Do

 We bring Cornellians together through events, scholarships, and a partnership with Cornell University.